syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Column-Types.md

 #### HeaderText

 [GridColumn.HeaderText](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderText.html) specifies the text displayed in the column header.
-If header text is not defined, the `GridColumn.MappingName` will be assigned to the header text and will be displayed as column header.
+If `HeaderText` is not defined, the `GridColumn.MappingName` will be assigned to the `HeaderText` and will be displayed as column header.

 #### HeaderTextAlignment
 You can get or set the TextAlignment of the header cell in the GridColumn by using the [GridColumn.HeaderTextAlignment](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderTextAlignment.html) property.
 The default alignment for the header cells in SfDataGrid is `Center`.